ISO 14001:2015 Clause 9 Performance evaluation

 Reporting back to management

 Management can use EMS audit results to identify trends or patterns in EMS deficiencies.
 The organization must also make sure that any identified system gaps/deficiencies are corrected in a timely fashion and that the corrective actions are documented.
 As noted initially, the Standard calls for some form of feedback to management on the results of the audits.
-In truth, this is common sense, because if the results of the audits demonstrate major discrepancies in what was planned through objectives and targets and what is actually being achieved, then management needs to reconsider the effectiveness of the whole system in order to fulfill its obligations as set out in the environmental policy.
+In truth, this is common sense, because if the results of the audits demonstrate major discrepancies in what was planned through objectives and targets and what is actually being achieved, then management needs to reconsider the effectiveness of the whole system in order to fulfil its obligations as set out in the environmental policy.

 The methodology for performing the audits should be established within written procedures.
 How else can an internal auditor know how to conduct the audit?
 Frequencies of auditing should be specified written in a schedule, plan or even a chart and this should take into consideration the results of previous audits.
 Many non-conformities raised at the last audit should trigger off a more frequent re-audit until it is established that the corrective and preventive measures have worked.
-Finally, other types of audit used by organizations include external site audits, housekeeping (litter, etc.), the visual impact from the outside, odors, dust.
+Finally, other types of audit used by organizations include external site audits, housekeeping (litter, etc.), the visual impact from the outside, odours, dust.
 These additional audits can only add to the effectiveness of the compliance and performance audits.
 Your EMS audits should focus on objective evidence of conformance.
 If you cannot tell whether or not a particular procedure has been followed, then you should consider revising the procedure.
 During the actual audit, auditors should resist the temptation to evaluate why a procedure was not followed, that step should come later.
 During the course of the audit, auditors should discuss identified deficiencies with the people who work in the area.
 This will help the auditors verify that their understanding is correct.
 It can also serve as refresher training on EMS requirements for employees.
 If possible, train at least two people as internal auditors.
 This allows your auditors to work as a team.
 It also allows audits to take place when one auditor has a schedule conflict.
 Before you start an audit, be sure to communicate the audit scope, schedule, and other pertinent information with the people in the affected area(s).
 This will help avoid confusion and will facilitate the audit process.
 Consider linking your EMS audit program to your regulatory compliance audit process.
 But keep in mind that these audit programs have different purposes, and while you might want to communicate the results of EMS audits widely within your organization, the results of compliance audits might need to be communicated in a more limited fashion.

 The process to conduct Internal audit can be as follows